 The mission of this program is to continue Father Wasson’s legacy by developing a future generation of leaders for our NPH homes.
 Our curriculum is based on principles of servant leadership and grounded in our NPH philosophy.
 The small size of the program offers the capacity to engage in challenging and rigorous personal and group work, as well as the ability to adapt to the needs of each student.

-Each participant lives with a host family, works with an intergenerational mentor, participates in job-shadowing experiences, and studies intense English at a local community college.
+Each participant lives with a homestay, works with a mentor in their profession, participates in job-shadowing experiences, and studies English at a local college.
 Additionally, the participants participate in weekly leadership courses, weekend workshops, service activities, and several longer retreats during the year.
 They are coached in their personal growth by the program director and others who support the program in Seattle.
 The participants learn about and support the fundraising efforts of the local NPH USA office in Bellevue (near Seattle), learning to tell the NPH story and share our work with donors.
-Projects throughout the year offer the opportunity to practice their growing skillset, reflect on mistakes, and try out new ideas.
+Projects throughout the year offer the opportunity to practice their growing skill set, reflect on mistakes, and try out new ideas.
 A partnership with another local nonprofit, iLEAP, provides intensive training in global leadership throughout the year.

 In all we do, we keep our NPH family central.
 As we widen our perspectives and learn new ideas, we wonder how they could be implemented at NPH or how they may help us be a more effective leaders within NPH.
 We do not seek perfection, but rather a form of leadership in which the pequeños/as try new things, stumble, explore, make mistakes, learn from them, learn to receive and give feedback, and then try again.
 It is a style of teaching that means the program must adapt each year in order to attend to the unique needs of each participant – while at the same time holding to the core values and beliefs of the NPH family.
 It is a path that leads to more authentic leadership as we help each other, grow together, and work for the good of our NPH family.
 Each year, the students in the program leave their mark in Seattle – helping the program grow and evolve and remain focused on our vision and objectives.